Maas Thajoon Akbar

-Justice Maas Thajoon Akbar, KC (15 June 1880 – 22 April 1944) was a Ceylonese (Sri Lankan), judge and lawyer.
+Maas Thajoon Akbar, KC (15 June 1880 – 22 April 1944) was a Ceylonese (Sri Lankan), judge and lawyer.
 He was a judge of the Supreme Court of Ceylon and Solicitor General of Ceylon.

 Born to M. S. J. Akbar, a wealthy coconut planter, Akbar was educated at the Royal College, Colombo.
 After gaining a first class division pass at the London Matriculation, he won the coveted scholarship to University of Cambridge: he entered Emmanuel College, Cambridge in 1897 where he did the Mechanical Science Tripos to qualify as an engineer.
 However, he subsequently switched over to law and was called to the bar at Gray's Inn as a barrister.